-So, why did I include this piece ?
-Well, it's the same story as above.
+Why include this piece ?
+It's the same story as above.
 A high degree of subjective safety is vital if you want people to ride bikes.
 Amsterdam appears to many foreigners to be a paradise for cycling, and it has probably the highest cycling rate of any capital city in the western world.
-However this impression is misleading.
-Amsterdam doesn't have the lowest rate of cycling in the Netherlands, however it doesn't have the highest either.
-For all its charm (it's really a marvellous city for many reasons), it's not quite so subjectively safe for cycling as many of the other cities in the country, and this is reflected in a cycling rate which is lower than it otherwise might be.
+However, while Amsterdam doesn't have the lowest rate of cycling in the Netherlands, it most surely doesn't have the highest either.
+For all its charm (it's really a marvelous city for many reasons), conditions for cycling in Amsterdam are not so good as in many of the other cities in this country, and that is reflected in a cycling rate which is lower than it otherwise might be.

 In the Netherlands, having only just over half of all children in the first year of secondary school cycling each day is something that is recognized as a problem.
 It's something to work on and improve.
 Note that it can be expected that by the second year of secondary school, rather a higher percentage of the children will be cycling.